pij-se/aui/README.md

 A program library in C for basic **a**rbitrary **u**nsigned **i**nteger representation, memory management, assignment, conversion, comparison, bit manipulation, bit indexing, and mathematical operations.
 Developed by Johan Palm, published under the MIT license.

 ## Limitations
-See the function descriptions below for:
+See the following function descriptions for the:
 * `AUI_TYPE aui_msbn(AUI_TYPE native)`
 * `unsigned long aui_msba(const struct aui *x)`

+In conclusion, to remain safe and avoid any issues due to limitations imposed by certain functions, the maximum length of the array in an arbitrary unsigned integer data structure should be limited to

 ## Reliability
 While I have strived to not rely on, as per the C standard, undefined, unspecified or implementation-defined behaviour, I do not guarantee that the library is void of such code.